drcano/cse15l-lab-reports/lab5.md

 ## TA response:

 When you make your comparison in the bash if conditional, are you comparing strings or numbers?
 Your code is trying to compare the exit code from the `javac ./grading-area/student-submission/*.java` and is looking for an exit code equality with respect to 0.
 What exit code should a bash command return if the command was successful?
-I'd suggest reviewing this stack overflow post (url) to help with your bug.
+I'd suggest reviewing this [stack overflow post](https://stackoverflow.com/questions/20449543/shell-equality-operators-eq) to help with your bug.

 ## Student response: